Music and MSJ

 The Lynne Lindner Music Award will be open to Sixth Form students applying externally or internally.
-The school plans to create up to 10 Lynne Lindner Music Award scholarships, giving award holders unparalleled access to specialist teaching, physical resources, extra-curricular opportunities and first-class mentoring.
+The school has initiated the Lynne Lindner Music Award scholarship programme, giving award holders unparalleled access to specialist teaching, physical resources, extra-curricular opportunities and first-class mentoring.
 Each award holder will receive a bursary that funds all or a significant part of her place at MSJ on a means-tested basis.

-Schools fees to provide a day place for a Sixth form girl for two years total £39,750.
-Thankfully, matched funding has been secured to meet much of this expense, with £10,000 remaining to be found to fully fund a Lynne Lindner Music Awardee for two years.
+Schools fees to provide a day place for a Sixth form girl for two years total £45,150.

 Funds may also allow girls to board, for example on a flexi basis so that they can fully participate in evening performances and practice.

 Ten possible Awards for this life changing opportunity have been match-funded.
 We are therefore asking our School community to make generous gifts to raise the final £100,000 needed to fully implement this life-changing programme.

 Mrs Raraty, Headmistress of MSJ, comments, “Lynne’s contribution to school life has been immense.
 Teaching is a tough job – to do it well, you have to put your heart and soul, and more, into it.
 Music is in the MSJ lifeblood, and perhaps now more than ever, we appreciate the ability of music to lift us and bring us together.
 We want to extend the gift of music to more girls who can’t be with us without financial assistance, and to continue the tradition of music at MSJ under Head of Music Mrs Lucy Miller and her team.
 If you can help us achieve this, by donating to the bursary fund to support the Lynne Lindner Music Award, you will be creating an enormous impact.”